-The Wheatland School District was most recently successful in passing Measure R in November 2008, which authorized \$5.7 million in bonds.
+The Wheatland School District was successful in passing Measure R in November 2008, which authorized \$5.7 million in bonds in facility improvements.
+As of 2022 all these funds have been exhausted on completed projects.

 Parcel Taxes

 Approval by 2/3 of the voters is required to impose taxes that are not based on the assessed value of individual parcels.
 The revenues from these taxes are usually minor.
 Parcel taxes are typically not used for capital outlay.
 Instead, revenue from such programs is generally used to fund curriculum, instructional enhancements, and other non-facility related expenditures.